-A trip on the northern section of the Cohos Trail can include stops at three New Hampshire state parks, all of them well off the path of the typical visitor to the state.
-Even most New Hampshire residents don’t see them.
+Sometimes, I leave my local trails behind for a few days in New Hampshire’s north country.
+A trip there can include stops at three New Hampshire state parks, all of them well off the path of most tourists and most New Hampshire residents.
 I’ve enjoyed camping and day visits at these little gems.
 Find more information about these and other New Hampshire state parks at nhstateparks.org.

 Coleman State Park, Stewartstown

-The northbound Cohos Trail enters Coleman State Park at campsite 11, so be nice to the people you have to walk past on your way to the visitor center.
-I’ve haven’t yet stayed overnight here, but I’ve made brief pleasant stops on hot summer days.
+I’ve haven’t yet stayed overnight at Coleman, but I’ve made brief pleasant stops on hot summer days.
 A few rowboats and canoes are available for rental on Little Diamond Pond.
 The tiny visitor center has running water, flush toilets, and coin-operated showers.
 There are a few pit toilets in the camping area.

 I had a fine conversation one day with the park attendant, a gentleman named Gary, who had worked at the park for years.
 At one point as he was telling me about the history of the park, he reached into a drawer and pulled out photos of the area from the early 1900s.
 It was amazing to see how much of this heavily-forested land had been cleared for farmland a century ago.
 The trees have long since reclaimed the once-cultivated fields.